stuffmc/CommonLaunchScreen/README.md

 This is not happening if I move the `Base.lproj` in the Workspace.

 ![An option is to move that folder to your workspace](Base.jpg)

+### Interesting

+This is not happening with `ViewController.swift`, which I also reference _globally_.
+That is, as long as this file isn't in `Base.lproj`, so I suspect the interpretation of Xcode has something to do with a folder.